kmarkela/duffman/README.md

 ### Disclamer

-The Postman Collection Fuzzer is intended for security research and testing purposes only.
+The DuffMan is intended for security research and testing purposes only.
 This tool should only be used on systems that you own or are explicitly authorized to test.
 Ethical conduct is required from all users.

 The author(s) of this tool take no responsibility for any misuse of the software.
 It is the end user's responsibility to comply with all applicable local, state, federal, and international laws.
 By using this tool, you agree that you hold responsibility for any consequences that arise from its use.

 ### Contributing

 We welcome contributions!
-Please read our CONTRIBUTING.md for details on how to submit pull requests, the process for submitting bugs, feature requests, and how to propose changes.
+Please read our [CONTRIBUTING](./CONTRIBUTING.md) for details on how to submit pull requests, the process for submitting bugs, feature requests, and how to propose changes.

 ### Authors